-We continued greater monitoring, water use efficiency, well-field management measures, and proactively engaged with the water authority.
-The cost estimate of the financial impact is based on the non-compliance fee and was less than \$50,000.
+Modified well withdrawal procedures have been implemented, to reduce impact on adjacent stream flow.
+We continued monitoring, water use efficiency, well-field management measures, and proactively engaged with the water authority.
+Total financial impact to KDP is attributed to modification of well withdrawal procedures.

 (W2.2) In the reporting year, was your organization subject to any fines, enforcement orders, and/or other penalties for water-related regulatory violations?
-Yes, fines, enforcement orders or other penalties but none that are considered as significant